gprMax/gprMax/docs/source/examples_simple_2D.rst

 Determine the source type and excitation frequency
 --------------------------------------------------

 These should generally be known, often based on the GPR system or scenario being modelled.
 Low frequencies are used where significant penetration depth is important, whereas high frequencies are used where less penetration and better resolution are required.
-In this case a theoretical Hertzian dipole source fed with a Ricker waveform with a centre frequency of :math:`f_c=1.5~\textrm{GHz}` will be used to simulate the GPR antenna (later examples will demonstrate how to include a model of the actual GPR antenna in the simulation).
+In this case a theoretical Hertzian dipole source fed with a Ricker waveform with a centre frequency of :math:`f_c=1.5~\textrm{GHz}` will be used to simulate the GPR antenna (see the :ref:`bowtie antenna example model <example-bowtie>` for how to include a model of the actual GPR antenna in the simulation).

 .. code-block:: none

     #waveform: ricker 1 1.5e9 my_ricker
     #hertzian_dipole: z 0.100 0.170 0 my_ricker

 The Ricker waveform is created with the ``#waveform`` command, specifying an amplitude of one, centre frequency of 1.5 GHz and picking an arbitrary identifier of ``my_ricker``.
-The Hertzian dipole source is created using the ``#hertzian_dipole`` command, specifying a z direction polarisation (the survey direction if a B-scan were being created), location on the surface of the slab, and using the Ricker waveform already created.
+The Hertzian dipole source is created using the ``#hertzian_dipole`` command, specifying a z direction polarisation (perpendicular to the survey direction if a B-scan were being created), location on the surface of the slab, and using the Ricker waveform already created.

 Calculate a spatial resolution and domain size
 ----------------------------------------------

 In the :ref:`guidance` section it was stated that a good *rule-of-thumb* was that the spatial resolution should be one tenth of the smallest wavelength present in the model.
-To determine the smallest wavelength, the highest frequency present in the model is required.
-This is not the centre frequency of the Ricker waveform!
-By examining the spectrum of the Ricker waveform it is evident much higher frequencies are present, 2-3 times as high as the centre frequency.
-So the highest frequency present in the model is likely to be around 4 GHz.
-The wavelength at 4 GHz in the half-space would be:
+To determine the smallest wavelength, the highest frequency and lowest velocity present in the model are required.
+The highest frequency is not the centre frequency of the Ricker waveform! :ref:`By examining the spectrum of a Ricker waveform <waveforms>` it is evident much higher frequencies are present, i.e. at a level -40dB from the centre frequency, frequencies 2-3 times as high are present.
+In this case the highest significant frequency present in the model is likely to be around 4 GHz.
+The wavelength at 4 GHz in the half-space (which has the lowest velocity) would be:

 .. math:: \lambda = \frac{c}{f \sqrt{\epsilon_r}} = \frac{299792458}{4\times 10^9 \sqrt{6}} \approx 31~\textrm{mm}